-(This post was originally published on July 28th, 2015.
+(This post was last updated on December 5th, 2017.
 We’ve updated it for accuracy and completeness.)

 Should you sell on Shopify or Etsy?
-When comparing the two, it’s less about which platform to use and more about which method of selling makes the most sense for you.
+When comparing these two, it’s less about which platform to use and more about which method of selling makes the most sense for you.

-Shopify is a webstore.
-Etsy is a marketplace.
+Shopify is a webstore platform.
+Etsy is an online marketplace.
 It’s kind of like comparing apples to oranges.
-Yes, they’re both eCommerce sales channels, but they are two fundamentally different ways to sell online.
+While they’re both online sales channels, these platforms represent two fundamentally different ways to sell or reach potential customers.

-In terms of which one is a better for you, there may not be a right or wrong answer.
-You must decide which one aligns better with your business goals and resources.
-In some cases, you might want to even sell on both platforms!
+So, which method is better for your business?
+There may not be a right or wrong answer.
+You must decide which platform aligns best with your resources and business goals.
+In some cases, you might even want to sell on both platforms!